dgelessus/NAGUS/docs/uru/server_config.rst

 .. cpp:var:: static const unsigned kDhGValue

    The value of *g*.
-   Shouldn't need to be changed,
-   because all MOULa shards use the same *g* values for each server.
+   Usually doesn't need to be changed, because almost all MOULa shards use the same *g* values for each server type.

 .. cpp:var::
    static const byte kDhNData[64]